How much does it cost to make a personal injury claim?

 - You’re adding legal arguments or bringing a case under the Human Rights Act.

-If you belong to a trade union, they may allow you free access to a solicitor as a membership perk; this could even be available to other members of your immediate family.
+If you belong to a trade union, your membership may grant you free access to a solicitor as a perk.
+This free access may even extend to members of your immediate family.

-You may initially be offered a free consultation on your case with a personal injury solicitor, and if it is considered that you have a strong chance of winning, the trade union could fund the entire case for you.
+You may be offered a free initial consultation on your case with a personal injury solicitor.
+If the solicitor thinks you have a good chance of winning, your trade union could fund the entire case for you.

 You may also be provided with insurance to cover costs should you lose the case.

-Self-funding is, as it sounds, where you pay then solicitors fees yourself.
+Self-funding is, as it sounds, where you pay your solicitor's fees yourself.
 Solicitors usually charge by the hour and fees soon 'rack up'.

 If you lose your case you would have to pay all of your legal costs and disbursements as well as those of the defendant.